99zardoz/github.io/PowerBI.md

 ## COVID Power BI report

-I developed a report on COVID during Jan - July 2020 using public domain data from Kaggle.
+I developed a report on COVID during Jan - July 2020 using public domain data from <a href="https://www.kaggle.com/datasets/imdevskp/corona-virus-report">Kaggle<a/>.
 This uses main bar and line charts with slicers.
 This was developed using a free Power BI license so I am unable to add a link to the reports directly.
 The pbix file can be downloaded [here](COVID2.pbix)

 The first page shows a table of the top 10 countries by number of confirmed cases at the end of the reporting period.
 Clicking a row on the table filters the line charts to data from that country only.
 The line charts show average confirmed cases and deaths across the reporting period for all countries.